hgn/kernel-magnifier/README.md

   <img src="docs/kernel-magnifier-readme.png" alt="Kernel Magnifier"><br>
 </p>

-*A Linux Kernel Execution Flow Research Tool for Upcomming Kernel Hackers and Veterans*
+*A Linux Kernel Execution Flow Research Tool for Upcomming Kernel Hackers (and Veterans)*

-## Background
+## Background - Problem Statement

 You are new to Linux kernel development and want to develop a driver, contribute new network stack functionality, better understand the complex process scheduler or just chase a kernel bug - then the Kernel Magnifier could provide some support.

-Many developers find it difficult to understand the kernel.
-It is not simple code, on the contrary: even if you have mastered programming languages such as C/C++, it is incredibly tedious to understand the kernel.
+Many developers new to the Linux Kernel development find it difficult to understand the kernel - the kernel is a beast of its own.
+It is not simple code, on the contrary: even if you have mastered programming languages such as C/C++ with a black belt, it is incredibly tedious to understand the kernel.
 This is due to the following reasons, among others

 - The Linux kernel has its very own runtime, which is completely different from userspace.
 There are many execution contexts which are complex even for